tvartom/ansible-collection-serveradmin/README.md

 1. Choose English (United States) as OS language.
 (For Googlable error messages) Press Next.

-2. Choose keyboard, may be different to language.
+2. Choose keyboard, this may differ from language (Removed unused).

 3. Network & Host Name